 ABOUT THE PROJECT

 When the Centre City thrives, so does the rest of the city.
 The 2007 Centre City Plan is a coordinated document that pulls together the vision for the Centre City along with strategies and actions relating to land use planning, economic, cultural, social development, and governance.
-An update to the Centre City Plan is an opportunity to refocus Calgary’s energy and reinvigorate a commitment to success in the Centre City.
+An update to the Centre City Plan is an opportunity to support and incentivize private investment, align programming that generates visits and and spending in the Centre City, and plan for amenities that enhance the quality of life for people living and working in the Centre City.

 The intent of this project is to refresh the current (2007) plan.
 The Centre City Plan provides the vision for the area, guides development in the Downtown Core, and identifies short, medium and long-term actions designed to implement the vision.